delucks/alom_exporter/README.md

 Install via pip, `pip install alom-exporter` - and note the package name uses a dash.
 The daemon can be invoked with `alom_exporter`.

+Daemon configuration files are provided for systemd-based Linux distributions and OpenBSD- check `service/alom_exporter.service` and `service/alom_exporter.rc.sh` respectively.
+Both run with a daemon user that must be created before using the files.
+These two files assume the installation is at `/usr/local/bin/alom_exporter` with configuration at `/etc/alom_exporter.yaml` -- adjust this to fit your environment.

 ## Example

 This was generated from example output of a Sun T2000 server.
 Python metrics are omitted for brevity.